perwin/pyimfit/docs/overview.md

 (along with the optional mask), specify the statistical model (&chi;<sup>2</sup>, etc.) and (optionally) the minimization algorithm and verbosity, and start the fit all in one go

-    imfitter.fit(data_im, gain=4.5, use_poisson_mlr=True, solver="NM", verbose=1)
+    result = imfitter.fit(data_im, gain=4.5, use_poisson_mlr=True, solver="NM", verbose=1)

 #### Inspecting the results of a fit

+The Imfit object returns an instance of the FitResult class, which is closely based on the `OptimizeResult` class of `scipy.optimize` and is basically a Python dict with attribute access

-There are three or four basic things you might want to look at when the fit finishes:
+There are three or four basic things you might want to look at in the FitResult object when the fit finishes:

-   1. See if the fit actually converged (this is a property of the `Imfit` object, which will be either `True` or `False`):
+   1. See if the fit actually converged (either `True` or `False`):

-            imfitter.fitConverged
+            result.fitConverged

-   2. See the value of the final fit statistic, and related values (these are all properties of the `Imfit` object):
+   2. See the value of the final fit statistic, and related values:

-            imfitter.fitStatistic   # final chi^2 or PMLR value
+            result.fitStat   # final chi^2 or PMLR value
-            imfitter.reducedFitStatistic   # reduced version of same
+            result.reducedFitStat   # reduced version of same
-            imfitter.AIC   # corresponding Akaike Information Criterion value imfitter.BIC   # corresponding Bayesian Information Criterion value
+            result.aic   # corresponding Akaike Information Criterion value imfiresulttter.bic   # corresponding Bayesian Information Criterion value

    3.A.
 Get the best-fit parameter values in the form of a 1D NumPy array:

-            bestfit_parameters = imfit_fitter.getRawParameters()
+            bestfit_parameters = result.params

+# TODO: Fix discussion of how to get parameter errors (depends on how we include them
+# in results object)
    3.B.
 Get the 1-sigma uncertainties on the best-fit parameter values in the form of a 1D NumPy array.
    Note that these are only produced if the default Levenberg-Marquardt solver was used, and are fairly crude estimates that should be used with caution.
 A somewhat better approach might be to